-Bavituximab for the treatment of advanced solid cancers is currently in a Phase I clinical trial in the U.S. In addition, in July 2007, we filed a Phase II protocol in India to treat patients with non-small cell lung cancer in combination with chemotherapy.
+Bavituximab for the treatment of advanced solid cancers is currently in a Phase I clinical trial in the U.S. In addition, during November 2007, we announced that our Phase II protocol filed in the Republic of Georgia received approval to treat patients with metastatic breast cancer in combination with chemotherapy.
+We have also filed two separate Phase II protocols in India to treat patients with non-small cell lung cancer in combination with chemotherapy and patients with metastatic breast cancer in combination with chemotherapy.
 There are a number of possible competitors with approved or developmental targeted agents used in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin® by Genentech, Inc., Gleevec® by Novartis, Tarceva® by OSI Pharmaceuticals, Inc. and Genentech, Inc., Erbitux® by ImClone Systems Incorporated and Bristol-Myers Squibb Company, Rituxan® and Herceptin® by Biogen Idec Inc. and Genentech, Inc., and VectibixTM by Amgen.
 There are a significant number of companies developing cancer therapeutics using a variety of targeted and non-targeted approaches.
 A direct comparison of these potential competitors will not be possible until bavituximab advances to later-stage clinical trials.